candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

 3. Next, click on **Confirm** to advance to the **Ensemble Aggregation** Window, and the click on **Non-Uniform Space Filling** to advance to the second SDOE screen, where particular choices about the design can be made.
 On the second screen, the first choice for **Optimality Method Selection** is automatic, since the non-uniform space filling designs only use the **Maximin** criterion.

 The next choice is to choose the **Scaling Method**, where the choices are **Direct** and **Ranked**.
-The default is to use the Direct scaling which translates the weights provided with a linear transformation so that they lie in the range 1 to whatever **MWR** value is selected below.
-For this example, we will explore what difference the choice of the scaling method makes on the resulting designs, but be begin by choosing the option for Direct scaling.
+The default is to use the Direct scaling which translates the weights provided with a linear transformation so that they lie in the range 1 to **MWR**, where MWR refers to the Maximum Weight Ratio selected below.
+For this example, we will explore what difference the choice of the scaling method makes on the resulting designs, but we begin by choosing the option for Direct scaling.

 .. figure:: figs/NUSFex2_Choices1.png
    :alt: Home Screen